Check out the video below on cannabis decarboxylation and why it's so important for edibles!

 This is why when you look at a cannabis lab test, you will see both THCA and THC, or CBDA and CBD, and then total THC or CBD.

 Whenever you’re determining the sum of THCA and THC as an example, you can’t just add them together.
 If you have 100 mg of pure THCA, and then decarboxylate it, you’ll be left with approximately 87 mg of THC, because the carboxyl group falls off, essentially making the cannabinoid lose molecular weight.
-This happens with all acid cannabinoids, but the amount of weight they lose, will vary from cannabinoid to cannabinoid.
+This happens with all acid cannabinoids, but the percentage of weight they lose, can vary from cannabinoid to cannabinoid.

 Decarboxylation is really important when we’re consuming cannabinoids because the neutral forms of THC and CBD are much more potent than their acid forms.
 This doesn’t mean there isn’t a time and place for THCA and CBDA, but I assure you, 10 mg of THCA isn’t going to be anywhere near as potent as 10MG of THC.